Veni Markovski: Global Internet Policy

 In 2007, Markovski was hired by ICANN as regional manager for Russia, Eastern Europe, and the CIS.
 During this period he facilitated the launch of the .рф ccTLD, the first Cyrillic implementation of the Internationalizing Domain Names in Applications (IDNA) system.
 In 2012, he was promoted to VP, Stakeholder Engagement for the same region.

 In 2014, Markovski was promoted to ICANN's VP, Global Stakeholder Engagement, working out of the United Nations in New York City, responsible for relations with the UN, UN agencies, and the permanent missions to the UN.
 He participated in the negotiations of the WSIS+10 Review in 2015, and in December that year addressed the UN General Assembly.

 Media and recognition

 Markovski has been covered by international and national media for his work on internet governance and disinformation policy.
 In 2012 he was quoted by Reuters in reporting on United Nations telecommunications treaty negotiations.
 In 2018 the European Commission appointed him to its High-Level Expert Group on Fake News and Online Disinformation; Bulgarian National Television reported on the appointment.
 In 2022 TheMayor.eu published an interview discussing misinformation and responsible journalism.

 Education

-Markovski graduated from Sofia University «St. Kliment Ohridski» with a Master of Science degree in law (1997).
+Markovski graduated from Sofia University «St. Kliment Ohridski» with a Master of Law degree from its Law Faculty (1997).